Wills

 Charges & fees

-We charge £175 plus VAT for a simple Will for one person, where there is no requirement for trusts or inheritance tax planning.
-Straightforward Wills for two people (e.g. a married couple who require what is often known as ‘mirror Wills’ cost £250 plus VAT for the two.
+We charge £195 plus VAT at 20% for a simple Will for one person, where there is no requirement for trusts or inheritance tax planning.
+Straightforward Wills for two people (e.g. a married couple who require what is often known as ‘mirror Wills’ cost £325 plus VAT at 20% for the two.
 If it is necessary to include trusts in the Wills or to include measures to make the Wills more tax effective then we would be able to provide you with a quote once we have had the opportunity to meet you and discuss your requirements in more detail.

 Specialists Solicitors for the elderly & official member of ‘STEP’